rnwolf/astro-throughputfocus-com/src/pages/posts/someblogpost1.md

 ---
-title: this is the page title TWO
+title: this is the page title ONE
-description: "This is a description TWO"
+description: "This is a description ONE"
 pubDate: "2020-10-05T08:15:30-05:00"
 firstDate: "2020-10-05T08:15:30-05:00"
 authors: